SAP TM Pillar

 While we’ve laid out much of the important terminology you’ll run into when performing transportation management with SAP, there are a handful more concepts that will be helpful to you.

-• Advanced shipping and receiving (ASR): An integration pattern between SAP TM, SAP EWM, and logistics execution in SAP S/4HANA.
+• Advanced shipping and receiving (ASR): The current recommended integration pattern for connecting SAP TM, SAP EWM, and logistics execution in SAP S/4HANA.
+ASR replaces older, separate integration approaches with a unified process model that supports inbound and outbound shipping scenarios with tighter system coordination.

 • Product safety and stewardship: An area of transportation logistics focused on dangerous goods management.
 SAP offers two solutions for this: one included as part of standard SAP TM functionality, and another being built based on the SAP Fiori user interface.